roboshoes/grunt-json-bake/README.md

 If this is set to `true` it will remove every key-value pair that has the key `"{{comment}}"`.

+#### options.indentation
+Type: `String`
+Default value: `"/t"`

+This defines the amount of indentation of the JSON being generated.
+Setting this to `null` will produce a minfied version.
+To get what NPM uses as a default use two spaces: `"  "`.

 ### Usage Examples

 #### Recursive Bake including files and folders